 Humans Are Bastards: How Ellegon has come to view humanity after having been drugged, captured and forced to incinerate sewage for the last 300 years to keep himself from drowning in it.
 After his liberation by Karl, subsequent books find him modifying his views, saving his wrath for the slavers.

 Ice-Cream Koan: Slovotsky's Laws, an ever-growing list of Walter Slovotsky's humorous (and often accurate) observations about the world around him.

-I Choose to Stay: James Michael Finnigan, after getting the chance to leave his crippled body and become the dwarf warrior Ahira.
+I Choose to Stay: James Michael Finnigan, after getting the chance to leave his disabled body and become the dwarf warrior Ahira.